19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 immediately proceed to convene an extraordinary general meeting of the management corporation or (as the case may be) subsidiary management corporation to be held as soon as practicable but in any case not later than 6 weeks after the receipt by the secretary of the requisition.

-(2) The requisition shall state the objects of the meeting and shall be signed by the requisitionists and deposited at the registered address of the management corporation, and may consist of several documents in like form each signed by one or more requisitionist.
+(2) The requisition shall state the objects of the meeting and shall be signed by the requisitionists and deposited at the registered address of the management corporation and subsidiary management corporation, and may consist of several documents in like form each signed by one or more requisitionist.

 (3) If the council or executive committee, as the case may be, does not within 14 days after the date of the deposit of the requisition proceed to convene a meeting, the requisitionists, or any one of them representing more than 50% of the total voting rights of all of them, may themselves, in the same manner as nearly as possible as that in which meetings are to be convened by the council or executive committee, convene a meeting, but any meeting so convened shall not be held after the expiration of 3 months from that date.